-- After pre-game conference, walk with the other officials to the press-box 50-yard line, huddle momentarily, and then break to perform pre-game field duties. - Find a member of game management and review the starting time of the game as well as the current time-of-day. - Locate the band director / ROTC advisor and let them know that the National Anthem needs to be completed not less than 10 minutes prior to game time. - Locate and communicate with the ball person on your side. - Check the sideline for safety concerns and proper markings. - Take a look at the clock to make sure it is working properly. - Observe additional pre-game activities that provide potential guidance to how the game, itself, may be played: - Identify the tackles (your keys) for both teams. - Similarly identify the punters and field goal kickers. - Identify the style of offenses are the teams fielding and the abilities of key players (long snapper or the snapper in shotgun, for example). - Identify "prime time players" those who can be expected to be involved in critical situations. - Make a mental against your pre-snap checklist and think through how these teams will most likely fit into your pre-snap activities.
+After pre-game conference, walk with the other officials to the press-box 50-yard line, huddle momentarily, and then break to perform pre-game field duties.

+- Find a member of game management and review with this person: - The current time-of-day. - The starting time of the game. - The presence of a working lightning detector and how significant lightning events in the area of the game, if any, will be relayed to the on-field officiating crew. - Locate the band director / ROTC advisor and let them know that the National Anthem needs to be completed not less than 10 minutes prior to game time. - Locate and communicate with the ball person on your side. - Check the sideline for safety concerns and proper markings. - Take a look at the clock to make sure it is working properly. - Observe additional pre-game activities that provide potential guidance to how the game, itself, may be played: - Identify the tackles (your keys) for both teams. - Similarly identify the punters and field goal kickers. - Identify the style of offenses are the teams fielding and the abilities of key players (long snapper or the snapper in shotgun, for example). - Identify "prime time players" those who can be expected to be involved in critical situations. - Make a mental against your pre-snap checklist and think through how these teams will most likely fit into your pre-snap activities.

 - After pre-game conference, walk with the other officials to the press-box 50-yard line, huddle momentarily, and then break to perform pre-game field duties. - Check to make sure that the 3-yard marks are correctly marked off.
-Inform the Umpire of any discrepancies.

-- Work with the Side Judge to ensure that neither team, other than the kicker, encroaches over their 45yard line.
+Inform the Umpire of any discrepancies. - Work with the Side Judge to ensure that neither team, other than the kicker, encroaches over their 45yard line.
 The kickers may kick from the opponent's 45-yard line. - Ensure the kickers kick toward their own goal line. - Survey the field and make mental note of field and sideline danger spots. - Locate and communicate with the ball person on your side. - Observe additional pre-game activities that provide potential guidance to how the game, itself, may be played: - Identify the wide receivers (your likely keys) for both teams. - Similarly identify the punters and field goal kickers. - Identify the style of offenses are the teams fielding and the abilities of key players (long snapper or the snapper in shotgun, for example). - Identify "prime time players" those who can be expected to be involved in critical situations. - Make a mental against your pre-snap checklist and think through how these teams will most likely fit into your pre-snap activities. - Obtain possession of the football of your team's sideline from the Umpire. - Once the teams leave the field, meet with the crew to discuss any pertinent issues identified during the Referee/Coaches meetings.